wp-plugins/easy-media-gallery/trunk/readme.txt

 * [How to Publish Easy Media Gallery ( Advance Method )](http://www.youtube.com/watch?v=LMBg0Zv8048)

+= How can I get support? =

+* We are not able to provide anything other than community based support for Easy Media Gallery Lite.
+Please consider upgrading to [Easy Media Gallery Professional](http://ghozylab.com/) for support.

 = How can I say thanks? =

 * Just recommend our plugin to your friends! or